The 13th Warrior: Plot

-Ahmad is initially treated indifferently by the Norsemen, who mock his small Arabian horse; however, he earns a measure of respect by quickly learning their language through careful observation, a demonstration of horsemanship, and his ability to write.
-Buliwyf, already a polyglot, asks Ahmad to teach him how to write in Arabic, cementing their goodwill towards one another, and recognizing Ahmad's analytic nature as an asset to their quest.
+Ahmed is initially treated indifferently by the Norsemen, but they mock his smaller Arabian horse.
+However, he earns a measure of respect by quickly learning their language as he starts mentally translating it into Arabic, demonstration of horsemanship, and his ability to write.
+Buliwyf, already himself a polyglot, asks Ahmad to teach him the Arabic script, which cements their mutual goodwill.
+Buliwyf sees Ahmed's analytic ways as an asset to their quest.

-Reaching King Hrothgar's kingdom, they confirm that their foe is indeed the ancient "Wendol", fiends who come with the mist to kill and take human heads.
-While the group searches through a raided cabin they find a Venus figurine, said to represent the "Mother of the Wendol".
-On their first night, Hyglak and Ragnar are killed.
-In a string of clashes, Buliwyf's band gradually deduce that the Wendol are human cannibals clothed to look like bears, who live like bears, and think of themselves as bears.
+Reaching Hrothgar's kingdom, they confirm that their foe is indeed the ancient "Wendol", fiends who come with the mist to kill and take human heads.
+While the group searches through a raided cabin, they find a Venus figurine, which is said to represent the "Mother of the Wendol".
+On the first night, the warriors Hyglak and Ragnar die.
+After a string of clashes, Buliwyf's band determine that the Wendol are human cannibals, who are clad to appear like bears, live like bears, and think of themselves as bears.

-Their numbers dwindling, having also lost Skeld, Halga, Roneth, and Rethel, and their position all but indefensible, they consult an ancient völva of the village.
-She tells them to track the Wendol to their lair and destroy their leaders, the "Mother of the Wendol", and their warlord who wears "the horns of power".
-Buliwyf and the remaining warriors infiltrate the Wendol cave-complex and kill the Mother, but not before Buliwyf is scratched deeply across the shoulder by her poisoned claw-like fingernail.
+The warriors' numbers dwindling, having also lost Skeld, Halga, Roneth, and Rethel, and their positions all but indefensible, they consult another völva of the village.
+She tells them to track the Wendol to their lair and destroy their leaders, specifically the "Mother of the Wendol", and their warlord, who wears "the horns of power".
+Buliwyf and the remaining warriors infiltrate the Wendol caves and kill the Mother but not before Buliwyf is scratched deeply across the shoulder by a claw attached to her hand, dipped in poison.